Psionics (Dungeons & Dragons): 3rd and 3.5 editions

-Psionics were overhauled once again in the release of the Psionics Handbook (2001) for Dungeons & Dragons Third Edition.
-The psionicist was renamed to the "psion" and more closely resembled the magic-using sorcerer in terms of combat ability, and a new character class, the psychic warrior, was introduced.
+Psionics were overhauled in the release of the Psionics Handbook (2001) for Dungeons & Dragons Third Edition.
+The psionicist was renamed "psion" and more closely resembled the Sorcerer class in terms of combat ability.
+A new character class, the psychic warrior, was introduced.
 Psions were given several new abilities and psionic powers that were intended to complement the new and revised abilities of the magic-using character classes, and psionic items were introduced to give psionic characters an alternative to using magical items.

 The psionics system was again revised for the 3.5 edition of the game, in the Expanded Psionics Handbook (2004).
-This change streamlined the system by eliminating most power "chains", replacing them with the ability to augment powers by spending additional power points, as well as eliminating the psionic combat system that had previously been employed.
-A key change was changing powers that had previously been keyed to a different ability score for each disciple to a single ability score depending on character class.
+This change streamlined the system and eliminated the psionic combat system that had previously been employed, while adding some new mechanics.
+Any character with some form of psionic ability could now spend a turn concentrating to gain "psionic focus", with various abilities either functioning only while focused or fuelled by expending focus.
 The book also introduced other races, such as the "Elan", psionic characters who had achieved immortality.
 The May 2004 issue of Dragon introduced the "Athasian elan" as a playable character race for the Dark Sun campaign setting.

+In the Eberron Campaign Setting (2004), many psionic characters have some connection to the quori - malevolent spirits from the dreamrealm of Dal Quor - with such talents being particularly common on the quori-ruled continent of Sarlona.
+The book also introduces "Kalashtar" as a playable race, psionically-gifted humans whose ancestors offered sanctuary to rogue quori within their own souls.
+Psionics- and quori-related mechanics were expanded upon in later Eberron supplements.

-The book Complete Psionic (2006) introduced three new standard classes as well as several prestige classes for the psionic character.
-It also includes a variant psion class called the "erudite" which does not specialize in a specific discipline in the way that psions do (putting it on par with wizard and archivist).
-It also has the ability to learn an unlimited number of powers but can manifest only a limited few each day.
+The Complete Psionic (2006) book introduced three new standard classes as well as several prestige classes for the psionic character.
+It also includes a variant Psion class called the "Erudite" which does not have to specialize in a specific discipline.
+It also has the ability to learn an unlimited number of powers but can manifest a limited few each day.
 Complete Psionic also introduced a number of minor rules changes and clarifications.